Rafiere/Rafiere/README.md

   - SGBDs: MySQL, PostgreSQL and MongoDB

-  - Other Languages: SQL and Shell Script
+  - Other Languages: SQL and Shell Script + AWK

   - Other Tools: Markdown, Linux, Git, Docker, Kubernetes, Firebase, Prometheus and Grafana